Orlando Arcia Preview, Player Props: Braves vs. Dodgers

 Orlando Arcia At The Plate

-- Among the qualifying hitters in MLB action, his batting average ranks 19th, his on-base percentage ranks 55th, and he is 61st in the league in slugging.
+- Among the qualified hitters, he ranks 20th in batting average, while his on-base percentage ranks 56th and he is 56th in slugging.

-- Arcia will look to extend his seven-game hitting streak.
-He's batting .400 with one homer in his last outings.
+- Arcia enters this game on a eight-game hitting streak.
+In his last outings, he's hitting .316 with two homers.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.